Scattering in relativistic quantum field theory: basic concepts, tools, and results: LSZ Formalism

 Similar relations, involving an arbitrary number of asymptotic creation and annihilation operators, can be established by analogous considerations.
 Taking matrix elements of these relations in the vacuum state and recalling the action of the asymptotic creation and annihilation operators on scattering states, one arrives at the following result, which is central in all applications of scattering theory.

-\begin{theorem} Consider the theory of a particle of mass $m > 0$ subject to the conditions stated in the preceding sections and let $f^{(1)}, \dots, f^{(n)}$ be any family of test functions whose Fourier transforms have compact and non--overlapping supports.
+\begin{theorem} Consider the theory of a particle of mass $m > 0$ subject to the conditions stated in the preceding sections and let $f^{(1)}, \dots, f^{(n)}$ be any family of test functions whose Fourier transforms have compact and non-overlapping support.
 Then

 in an obvious notation. \end{theorem}